sauricat/sauricat/README.md

 ### Hi there 👋

 - 😄 Pronouns: she/they.
-Other IDs: Shu Lin, Fūrin et Asabikeshiinh.
+Other IDs: Shu Lin, 北雁清凉.
 - 🔭 I’m a PhD student in continental philosophy.
 - 🌱 I’m currently focusing on phenomenology, ethics, gender theory, and transcultural philosophy.
-- 👯 I’m working for [One Among Us](https://one-among.us), a memorial website for transgender people and their allies (now mainly written in Chinese).
+- 👯 I’m working for [One Among Us](https://one-among.us), an NGO and community for East Asian/Canadian transgender people.
 Please provide us with more items!
 - ❄️️ I use NixOS!
 In [this repo](https://github.com/sauricat/flakes) are my configuration files.
 I’m trying to pack things, but it’s soooo hard for me now (🤔).
 - 💬 My languages: Chinese (Wu & Mandarin), English, Japanese.
-- 📫 How to reach me: [Blog](https://shu-l.in), [Twitter](https://twitter.com/sauricat).
+- 📫 How to reach me: [Blog](https://sauri.ca), [Twitter](https://twitter.com/sauricat).
 Sorry for both mainly in Chinese.

 Things I'm skilled or interested in: